eniallator/Invoice-Generator/README.md

 Total: {{ total_due }}
 ```

-Will generate the same output:
+Will generate the same output as above:

 ```LaTeX
 Invoice Items: